farazdagi/hlc-gen/README.md

 same, that is when granularity of the wall-clock time is not small enough to distinguish between events.

-Note that `HlcId` does not contain any information about the node that generated it.
-It is assumed that whenever uniqueness across all nodes is required, the node ID should be sent along with the `HlcId`.

-The aim of this crate is to provide the most simple and efficient implementation of the HLC algorithm -- as it is outlined in the paper.
-If such an approach is not enough, it is worth considering other, more complex, algorithms like `ULID`, `UUID` (ver.
-7), or `TSID`.

 ## Sample Use Case

 Since HLC timestamps are based on the wall-clock time, they are quite useful in algorithms that